You are now in the main content area

 Equity-Centered Learning

-Opportunities within diverse communities that improve outcomes of social, environmental and community wellbeing.
-These opportunities will promote a systemic justice lens, decenter Western and eurocentric ways of being and knowing, develop critical self-reflection and/or explore personal narratives through an understanding of how power, privilege, bias and discrimination operate.
+Equity-centred experiential learning includes activities within diverse communities that improve outcomes of social, environmental and community wellbeing.
+These opportunities promote a systemic justice lens, decenter Western and Eurocentric ways of being and knowing, develop critical self-reflection and/or explore personal narratives through an understanding of how power, privilege, bias and discrimination operate.

 External Project

-Applying course concepts, students work with external partners and organizations to find solutions and create recommendations for real-life issues faced by external partners.
+External projects have students apply course concepts while working with external partners and organizations to find solutions and create recommendations for real-life issues faced by external partners.
 External partners are encouraged to provide students feedback as a meaningful solution is created.

 Field Studies

-These experiences may be directed or mediated by an instructor and include a variety of time-sensitive tasks that require varying levels of student participation outside of the classroom.
+Field studies are experiences that may be directed or mediated by an instructor and include a variety of time-sensitive tasks that require varying levels of student participation outside of the classroom.
 Field studies can include fieldwork, experiences, trips and site visits that allow students to be immersed in while applying and gaining deeper understanding of course concepts.

 Gdoo-maawnjidimi Mompii Indigenous Student Services